deb00pam/weather_predictor/README.md

 ## 🎯 Problem Statement (Hackathon)
 *"If you're planning an outdoor event—like a vacation, a hike on a trail, or fishing on a lake—it would be good to know the chances of adverse weather for the time and location you are considering."*

-## ✅ Current Status - Python Backend COMPLETE
+## ✅ Current Status - Python Backend with Database COMPLETE

 ### 📊 What's Working
 - ✅ **Weather Data Processing**: Enhanced ML pipeline with 5 weather classifications
-- ✅ **Machine Learning Models**: Trained classifiers for weather risk prediction
+- ✅ **Machine Learning Models**: Trained classifiers stored in database (not pickle files)
 - ✅ **FastAPI Backend**: REST API with activity-specific risk assessment
+- ✅ **Database Integration**: SQLite database for model storage, caching, and analytics
 - ✅ **Activity Profiles**: Customized risk weights for different activities
-- ✅ **Performance**: ~2 second response times with ML predictions
+- ✅ **Performance**: ~2 second response times with ML predictions and caching
+- ✅ **Analytics**: Query logging and performance tracking

 ### 🔮 Weather Classifications
 - **Very Hot**: Temperature extremes affecting comfort